DaveBackus/Data_Bootcamp_Book/py-fun2.md

 FRUIT = [item.upper() for item in fruit]
 ```

 Try it and see.
-As with loops, the variable `item` is a dummy:  we can use any name we wish.
-Replace `item` with your first name to see for yourself.
+And think about the loop version a minute to see what we've avoided.

 **Example.** We can do the same with a condition.
 This one takes the list `fruit` and creates a new list that contains only those names with six letters or less: